Operator-state correspondence in simple current extended conformal field theories: Toward a general understanding of chiral conformal field theories and topological orders: conclusion

 Finally, as one may have already noticed, our discussion of CCFT/DCFT correspondence can be generalizable to the system with higher space-time dimensions by identifying them with BCFT.This implies the importance of studying BCFT, especially when considering the construction of wavefunction of topologically ordered systems in general space-time dimensions.
 As we have mentioned in Sec. \ref{exact_result}, we conjecture the following correspondence between correlation functions of bulk CFT and ACFT\cite{Nishioka:2022ook} and wavefunctions of topologically ordered systems (FIG.\ref{ACFT}).

-In this direction of research, it may be interesting to consider the relation between our method and the existing matrix product state and tensor network formulation of topologically ordered systems\cite{Zaletel_2012,Wu_2015,Wu_2014,Chen:2022wvy,Zeng:2023dzh}.
+In this direction of research, it may be interesting to consider the relation between our method and the existing matrix product state and tensor network formulation of topologically ordered systems\cite{Zaletel_2012,Wu_2015,Wu_2014,Chen:2022wvy,Zeng:2023dzh} (We summarized related theoretical backgrounds in Appendix \ref{mathematical_literature}).
 For this purpose, the boundary conformal bootstrap technique can be fundamentally important\cite{Cardy:1991tv,Lewellen:1991tb,Herzog:2017xha,Bissi:2018mcq,Dey:2020jlc,Kusuki:2021gpt}.